 - Scoop out large handfuls of dough and roll into small logs.
 Then break off small pieces of dough and roll between your hands and place on prepared cookie sheets.
 Then using your thumb, press the dough ball to create thumbprint treats.

-oven for 25-30 minutes or until the treats start to brown on the edges.
+- Bake in oven for 25-30 minutes or until the treats start to brown on the edges.
 Cook and store in an airtight container for several months.

 Kitchen Resources and Tips for Homemade Peanut Butter Dog Treats with Blueberries: